codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 When supporting building of pull requests from forks there are a few "gotchas" to look out for:

 * Only comments made by repository owners and [collaborators](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/adding-outside-collaborators-to-repositories-in-your-organization) will result in the pipeline being triggered
-* Only git pushes by collaborators will result in the pipeline being triggered
+* Only git pushes by collaborators within the Github organization will result in the pipeline being triggered
 * If the repository is in a GitHub organization, comments made by private members of the organization will not activate the trigger, even if they are set as an owner or collaborator.
 * The *Pull request comment added* checkbox should likely be the only one checked, or your pipeline may trigger on other events that you don't anticipate.

 ### Monorepo support (Modified files)